Is writing difficult?

 I know many online business owners/bloggers who write in English are not writing in their native tongue, which makes it even more challenging for them.

-To add to that, regardless of languages, writing is an art, and while it may not necessarily be difficult for those who are good at it, we can’t say that’s easy either.
+To add to that, regardless of languages, writing is an art, and while it may be easier to some, writing in a foreign language can be quite a task for some.

 I remember that day, it was about 12 years ago, my mother had scratched few words for a card she was going to send back to France to a friend of hers, and she asked me to read what she had written to see what I thought about it.